Boko Haram attacks island on Niger side of Lake Chad

 It was not immediately clear which island had been attacked and whether it was inhabited, but the security sources and residents said it was in Niger and within 50 km (30 miles) of the borders with Chad and Nigeria.

-Last week, Boko Haram fighters aboard motorised canoes attacked a fishing village in Chad, killing at least five people in the group's first known lethal attack on that country.
+Last week, Boko Haram fighters aboard motorized canoes attacked a fishing village in Chad, killing at least five people in the group's first known lethal attack on that country.

 The Sunni group, which has killed thousands of people in a six-year insurgency in Nigeria, has been gaining strength in the past year.
 It has carved out a territory the size of Belgium in the northeast of the country and intensified cross-border raids.